 A further strand focuses on the social, legislative and institutional governance which provides the framework for political communication and its mediation.
-The social framework approach deals with matters of ideology, social norms and the psychology of societies.
+The social framework approach deals with matters of ideology, social norms and the collective psychology of societies and publics.
 Legislative and institutional frameworks deal with the regulation of communication, regulation of the media and of the social and para-social communication facilitated through the latest digital technologies.

 A Global View of Modern Politics

-The group’s researchers and their colleagues across Universities across the EU, and partners in the US, South Americas, Australia, New Zealand, India and Thailand, have exerted influence over various aspects of public communication.
+The group’s researchers and their colleagues in universities across the EU, and partners in the US, South Americas, Australia, New Zealand, India and Thailand, have exerted influence over various aspects of public communication.
 Their work has been referenced in official reports as well as advisory and policy work that has shaped the communication of governments.

 Members have also acted as consultants to political parties, media organisations, political pressure and lobby groups and legislative bodies.
 Counselling and advising around issues relating to the reporting of politics and conflicts has also been a priority for group members and this has led to the setting up of a centre dedicated to supporting reporters exposed to traumatic situations.

-Given the scope of our research the group is heavily involved in collaborations with Universities and academics across the globe with research exploring political communication within a range of contexts.
-From the protests of Dibden Bay residents to the spectacle of protest camps; from the social politics of the Brazilian favelas to the high spend, high sophistication of a US Presidential election; the group’s research covers the wide range of forms and styles of political communication and its impacts upon a range of societies, polities and democratic traditions.
+Given the scope of our research the group is heavily involved in collaborations with universities and academics across the globe with research exploring political communication within a range of contexts.
+From the protests of Dibden Bay residents to the spectacle of protest camps, and from the social politics of the Brazilian favelas to the high spend, high sophistication of a US Presidential election: the group’s research covers the wide range of forms and styles of political communication and its impacts upon a range of societies, polities and democratic traditions.

 Similarly, our research has explored the communicational traditions and their regulatory frameworks within a range of nations, and the impact upon institutions such as the UK House of Lords, the European Parliament, extremist political groups, Wikileaks and the ordinary citizen using social media to interact about politics.

 This cutting-edge research on the important and relevant issues and questions of our time is mirrored in the work of our postgraduate community.
-There is significant research being undertaken on emerging democracies with current and recent works exploring issues of democratic engagement and the appropriateness and effectiveness of democratic institutions in Thailand, Ghana, Indonesia and the reasons for the recent failure of both in Egypt.
+There is significant research being undertaken on emerging democracies with current and recent works exploring issues of democratic engagement and the appropriateness and effectiveness of democratic institutions in Thailand, Ghana and Indonesia, and the reasons for the recent failure of both in Egypt.
 Current work also focuses on the social relations and issues of gender equality within representative institutions, the intractability of the Israel-Palestine conflict, how the British military communicate with their public, Egyptian and British media framing of Islam, the development of terrorism in Africa, and public opinion in Kazakhstan.

-Our research also supports a dynamic undergraduate community, with a highly active Politics Society and a Masters’ programme in International Political Communication linking students up with colleagues in the US and EU, giving them experience within a wide range of professional environments.
+Our research also supports a dynamic undergraduate community, with a highly active Politics Society, and a Masters’ programme in International Political Communication linking students up with colleagues in the US and EU, giving them experience within a wide range of professional environments.
 An MA in Political Psychology is also being launched in 2017.